 To supplement the information found in job postings, visit the company’s website to learn more about other desired qualities and skills.
 At the same time, you should learn about the office environment.

 Read their mission statement, objective, upcoming events, and areas of concentration to help you pull out information that is important to them so that you can highlight these in your skills and experience.
 It is an asset to your candidacy if you can show that your vision is directly related to theirs.

 Your career documents are meant to communicate how you can perform for that company and what you can bring that will improve their overall business operations.
 Finding out what is important to them as an institution, as well as paying attention to what type of candidate they are looking for, will help you do just that.

-We offer resume, cover letter, and other job search document packages or individual services.
+We offer resume and cover letter packages or individual services.
 There are different options to choose from depending on what you need and your budget.
 No matter which one you want, it will get job search results!
 Visit the packages and pricing page to find out more.